iamtamtamiam/presence_of_presents/README.md

 # Presence_of_Presents

-An app that allows users to appreaciate and keep track of occasions one has recieved gifts and what type of gifts (name, category, giver, description).
+An app that allows users to appreciate and keep track of occasions one has received gifts and what type of gifts (name, category, giver, description).

 ## Installation